Albluca/rpgraph/README.md

 ## rpgraph prerequisite and installation

 The package is currently under development and only available on GitHub.
-It relises on the Java code written by Andrei Zynoviev available in the java library VDAOEngine (https://github.com/auranic/VDAOEngine).
-The Therefore, a functional Java virtual machine for your system is necessary. **Before** installing the package, it is advisable to install `rJava` from sources by using
+It relises on the Java code written by Andrei Zynoviev available in the java library [VDAOEngine](https://github.com/auranic/VDAOEngine).
+The R code interfaces with the java library via the [`rJava` package](https://www.rforge.net/rJava/).

+A functional java virtual machine is necessary for the package to work correctly.
+It is advisable to install `rJava` from sources, **before** installing `rpgraph`.
+This can be done by typing

 ```{r, eval=FALSE}
 install.packages(pkgs = "rJava", repos="http://rforge.net", type = 'source')
 ```

-Compiling from source requires the appropriate development tools, e.g., C/C++ compiler.
-The installation of the package requires the `devtools ` package, which is available from CRAN.
-The `rpgraph` package can be installed using
+in the R console.
+Compiling from source requires the appropriate development tools, e.g., the C/C++ compiler.
+The installation of the package requires the `devtools` package, which is available from CRAN.
+The `rpgraph` package can be installed by typing

 ```{r, eval=FALSE}
 library(devtools)
 install_github("Albluca/rpgraph")
 ```

-To take advantage of all the feature of the package, it is advisable to also install (not necessary from source in this case) `bigpca`, `flashpcaR`, `irlba`, `nsprcomp`, and `plotly`. `flashpcaR` is available from GitHub
+in the R console.
+To take advantage of all the feature of the package, it is advisable to also install (not necessary from source) the R packages `bigpca`, `flashpcaR`, `irlba`, `nsprcomp`, and `plotly`. `flashpcaR` is only available from GitHub and need to be installed using `devtools`:

 ```{r, eval=FALSE}
 library(devtools)